sigasi/sigasi_insights/content/tech/how-avoid-absolute-library-paths-your-sigasi-project-files.md

 ![Unavailable Linked Resource](/img/tech/unavailable_linked_resource.png)

 They can configure the `modelsim_ase` variable via **Preferences &gt; General &gt; Workspace &gt; Linked Resources**.
-Alternatively, you can use Workspace Mechanic ([/tech/sharing_preferences]) to automate this task and share Sigasi/Eclipse settings across your entire team.
+Alternatively, you can use Workspace Mechanic ([Managing and sharing preferences for teams](/tech/sharing_preferences)) to automate this task and share Sigasi/Eclipse settings across your entire team.

 # Sigasi 2.21